Serious Traffic Crimes

 Texas Transportation Code – Leaving the Scene – This link is to section 550.021 of the Texas Transportation Code.
 This section defines the state’s requirements for stopping after an accident and providing information, in addition to penalties for failing to follow these requirements.

 In Texas, the ability to drive for work and leisure is an essential part of daily life.
 That’s why it is important to maintain a clean driving record.
-If you’ve been charged for a traffic crime, contact Law Office of Price & Wiggins, P.C. today for a consultation about your charges.
+If you’ve been charged for a traffic crime, contact Law Office of Michael J. Price, P.C. today for a consultation about your charges.
 Michael J. Price is an experienced Georgetown criminal defense attorney who will make every effort to achieve the best possible outcome in your particular situation.

-Law Office of Price & Wiggins, P.C. represent clients throughout Texas and the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights.
+Law Office of Michael J. Price, P.C. represent clients throughout Texas and the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights.
 Contact our Williamson County traffic crime attorneys at (512) 354-1880 for a consultation free of charge.